pluginsGLPI/prelude/README.md

 ### Glpi Configuration

 Copy the plugin folder into your glpi/plugins directory.
-The folder must be named 'prelude'.
-Otherwise GLPI framework will fail to initialize the plugin.
+The folder must be named 'prelude' otherwise GLPI framework will fail to initialize the plugin.

-After, go to glpi interface, navigate to the _Administatrion > Plugins_ page.
+Next, go to glpi interface, navigate to the _Administatrion > Plugins_ page.
 Find the prelude line, click on _Install_ button, and after refresh, click on _Enable_ button.

 Once the plugin enabled, you may click on this name or go into _Setup > General_ menu to display the plugin configuration.